Cubs vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in six of their past 10 games and have gone 5-1 in those contests.
+- The Cubs have been underdogs three times over their past 10 games and lost every one of those contests.

-- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over six times.
+- In their previous 10 games with a total, the Cubs and their opponents have combined to exceed the over/under on three occasions.

 Read More About This Game